nas256/ece3400_team13/labs/lab3.md

 ### Maze Representation: (how we plan to further implement this)

 We have already implemented a 4x5 repreesntation of our maze.
 However, we only have a very simple representation of colors that will need to be further developed to a great extent.
-We plan to assign a color to each state of the maze:
+We plan to assign a color to each state of the maze, which will be one of the following options:
  - Unexplored
  - Explored
  - Path ignored temporarily for another path